Vig2001/vig2001.github.io/index.md

 ## About Me

 Hello!
 My name is Vignesh.
-I recently graduated from Imperial College London with a first-class MSci Mathematics degree.
+I graduated from Imperial College London with a first-class MSci Mathematics degree (July 2024).
 During the latter half of the programme, I specialised in statistical machine learning and worked on a (10-month) research project with Dr Christopher Hallsworth.
 The goal was to develop a novel scoring method to better explain the differences in patient motor abilities, so that drug testing / approval could be more informative and trustworthy.
 The project sparked my interest in how causal principles embedded within ML could improve treatment effect estimation.

 **Interests:** Causality (Causal Effect Estimation & Causal Feature Learning), Bayesian Statistics, Interpretable and Robust Machine Learning<br>
 **Programming Languages:** Python, R, Julia, SQL<br>